Danny0408/Educake-Helper/README.md

 This script simply fetches answers that are already available on the website.
 However, **use it responsibly and at your own risk**.

 ### ❓ Does this work on mobile?
 Yes!
-You can save the bookmarklet in **Chrome Mobile or Safari**, then run it just like on a desktop.
-I have had issues on safari though.
+But mobile browsers might block running external scripts in the console.
+If it doesn't work on mobile, try using a desktop browser instead.

 ---